Interactive Brokers vs Saxo Bank

 What are Saxo Bank’s account tiers?

 Saxo has three tiers: Classic (no minimum), Platinum (~$200,000), and VIP (~$1,000,000).
 Higher tiers unlock lower commissions, dedicated account managers, and SaxoTraderPRO access.
-Notably, the FX conversion rate stays at 0.25% regardless of tier — that’s the one cost that doesn’t improve with Saxo’s tier system.
+Importantly, the FX conversion rate stays at 0.25% regardless of tier — that’s the one cost that doesn’t improve with Saxo’s tier system.
 Tiers can also be reached via Saxo Rewards points earned through trading activity, though passive investors are unlikely to earn enough to tier up this way.

 Which broker has the better platform for EU investors?

 Saxo’s SaxoTraderGO is more polished, intuitive, and comes with better built-in research tools — including native TradingView integration, daily market commentary, and in-platform screeners.
-IBKR’s TWS is more powerful for advanced strategies but has a steep learning curve.
-For simple ETF investing, most EU users find Saxo easier to navigate day-to-day.
-IBKR’s Client Portal and GlobalTrader app help close the gap for non-professional users, but Saxo remains the better experience overall.
+IBKR Desktop is now the recommended starting point for new IBKR accounts as of 2025 and is a significant improvement over the old Trader Workstation — but Saxo remains the cleaner day-to-day experience overall.
+For simple ETF investing, most EU users will find Saxo easier to navigate.

 Does Saxo Bank charge a custody fee?